 The man had a little note book out scribbling stuff in it when my dad approached him to inquire what he was doing in the kitchen.
 He man acted surprised and a little indignant once my dad got to questioning him.
 Turns out he was from way up north somewhere, Detroit maybe, and was traveling back from a business meeting in California.
 He explained his interest in the way the kitchen was setup to promote efficiency in the creation of the lobster meals.
 He noted how each person on the prep line performed one task and then passed the lobster to the next person, thus greatly increasing the speed and efficiency because each person only had one thing to do.
 He seemed to think he could use that same strategy in his line of work, which happened to be horseless buggies.
 Obviously that guy was a little off in the head...
 I wonder if he ever made anything of himself...

 Anyway, I gotta go, people are already showing up for next week's race and someone is trying to set up a tent out in the cemetery.

 Chapter Catch 22...

-Some where around the April 1918... almost full on summer...
-There reports of odd noises and a menagerie of people hanging out down in the pasture.
+Somewhere around April 1918... almost full on summer...
+There were reports of odd noises and a menagerie of people hanging out down in the pasture.
 I looked around but everyone was gone from the house and HQ.
 On the tree under the boat I found a letter from Scott Halley but as it turns out, Scott can't write English, and I couldn't read it noways, so I just threw it away.
 That's when I noticed a lot of dust coming from the pasture.
-As I drew near to see what all the compotion was, I could see a great number of people gathered around the center of the pasture.
+As I drew near to see what all the comotion was, I could see a great number of people gathered around the center of the pasture.
 It was quite a site to see...
 There was a savage motoercycle gang charging people money at the gate.
 They'd drag you off your wagon and beat the daylights out you if you refused to pay.
 I found out later that they give all that money to a kids charity...
 I guess there not all bad.